Dr. Horrible's Sing-Along Blog: Act II

-Dr. Horrible stalks Penny and Captain Hammer on their dates; Horrible sings of the misery of the human condition, and Penny sings of hope and the possibility of redemption ("My Eyes").
-Penny and Horrible, known to her as Billy, begin to talk openly as friends.

-On his blog, Horrible reveals that his Freeze Ray has been completed, and that he plans to use it the next day.
-The following post reveals that he has failed, as Hammer and the LAPD watch his blog, and they were ready for him with Hammer giving him a black eye.
-He then receives a phone call from Bad Horse and is reprimanded, saying that the only way to be inducted now is to commit an assassination ("Bad Horse Chorus (Reprise)").
-Horrible is conflicted and can't decide on a victim, or even if he wants to commit a murder at all, even though the League will deny his application if he doesn't.
+Dr. Horrible stalks Penny and Captain Hammer on their dates ("My Eyes").
+At the laundromat, Penny befriends Billy, Horrible's alter ego.
+Horrible reveals in a blog that his Freeze Ray has been completed, and that he plans to use it the next day.
+The next blog after that, he reveals that he has failed, as Captain Hammer and the LAPD turned out to be watching his blogs.
+Bad Horse reprimands Horrible for his failure, saying that the only way to be inducted now is to commit an assassination ("Bad Horse Chorus (Reprise)").
+Horrible agonizes over whether he's ready to commit murder.

-Billy chats with Penny over frozen yogurt, at the laundromat, about his problems ("Penny's Song").
-As they grow closer, Penny mentions that Captain Hammer is planning to drop by.
-Billy panics and tries to leave, only to run into Hammer as he walks in.
-They feign ignorance on recognizing each other, but when Penny leaves them alone, Hammer reveals that he recognizes Billy as Dr. Horrible.
-Captain Hammer then taunts Dr. Horrible about his crush on Penny, happy to be taking the thing that Dr. Horrible wants most.
-It becomes obvious that Hammer doesn't really care about Penny but just wants to sleep with her to spite Horrible.
-Horrible decides to kill Hammer as his heinous crime for admission to Bad Horse's Evil League of Evil ("Brand New Day").
+Billy chats with Penny over frozen yogurt about their problems ("Penny's Song").
+She motivates him to have hope, but Billy panics when Captain Hammer suddenly drops by to visit.
+He feigns ignorance on recognizing Hammer, but the moment Penny leaves, Hammer reveals that he knows Billy is Dr. Horrible.
+Hammer taunts Horrible about his crush on Penny and reveals that he only wants her so he can take her away from Horrible.
+Horrible finally gains the resolve to kill, in order to gain admission into the Evil League of Evil, and targets Captain Hammer ("Brand New Day").